A likelihood-based approach for multivariate categorical response regression in high dimensions: Simulation studies

+Under Models 1--3, the marginal distributions alone are not sufficient to specify the distribution of $(Y_1, Y_2 \mid x)$.
+However, under Models 2 and 3, a decreasing number of predictors affect the log odds ratios: only six predictors under Model 2 and three predictors under Model 1.
+Model 4, conversely, is equivalent to generating the responses under separate multinomial logistic regression models, i.e., only $(Y_1 \mid x)$ and $(Y_2 \mid x)$ are needed to specify $(Y_1, Y_2 \mid x)$.

 We consider a number of alternative estimators in our simulation studies.
-For each, the tuning parameters are chosen by minimizing the joint classification error on the validation set, except for separate multinomial logistic regression models, where each model's tuning parameters are chosen to minimize classification error on the two responses marginally.
+For each, the tuning parameters are chosen by minimizing the joint classification error on the validation set, except for separate multinomial logistic regression models, where each model's tuning parameter is chosen to minimize classification error on the two responses marginally. \begin{itemize} \item \textbf{Separate multinomial} \texttt{(Sep)}: We fit two separate penalized multinomial logistic regression estimators, i.e., with tuning parameters $(\gamma_{(1)}, \gamma_{(2)}) \in (0, \infty) \times (0, \infty)$ we fit